SergejsJevstignejevs/ProgIzs_libClient/README.md

 1. Download NodeJS
 2. Use VSCode or another IDE
+3. Use command `npm i` to download all dependencies
-3. Don't forget to start `libAPI`
+4. Don't forget to start `libAPI`
-4. Start project with `npm start`
+5. Start project with `npm start`

 # Getting Started with Create React App